Updated 2018/2019 Edition

 Get your voice out there!
 Volunteer for panel discussions at interior design events.
 You'll build your authority and may even get some press coverage.

-Another option is to participate in semester reviews at a nearby college.
+Another option is to participate in semester portfolio reviews at a nearby college.
 It’s a great opportunity to meet other professionals.
 You may also be able to make some student connections to recruit fresh talent for your firm.

 If just the thought of public speaking makes you sweat or break out in hives, build your authority and show off your expertise in writing.